Logeswaran123/Outfit-Recomendation/README.md

 # Outfit-Recomendation

-Dress recommendation to users is a challenging task as various kinds of color combination are possible.We have consider men formal and informal clothing of various color combination which includes colors such as black,white,yellow,blue,organge,gray and various other color.
+Dress recommendation to users is a challenging task as various kinds of color combination are possible.We have consider men formal and informal clothing of various color combination which includes colors such asblack,white,yellow,blue,organge,gray and various other color.
 I collected data from google images and manually cleaned the images to form dataset of 300 images . <br>

 In this project I have extracted features using pretrained VGG16 and recommend k dress(k can be varied) using KNN.<br>